yufei-ilariahuang/Distributed-Caching-Optimization/README.md

 # Consistent Hashing Algorithm
 ![alt text](image-1.png)
 maps keys to a space of 2^32, connecting the beginning and end of this number range to form a ring.
 When adding or deleting nodes, only a small portion of data near that node needs to be relocated, rather than needing to relocate all the data.
-This solves the cache avalanche problem.
+This solves the * cache avalanche  and cache skew problem *.

 - Calculate the hash value of nodes/machines (typically using the node's name, number, and IP address) and place them on the ring.
 - Calculate the hash value of the key and place it on the ring.
 Moving clockwise, the first node encountered is the node/machine that should be selected.

+# Distributed Nodes